yuenche/MLOpsTemplate/src/workshop/documents/part_3.md

     > - Check to see if the workflow was properly triggered by going to your github repo and selecting the Actions tab.

-6. Repeat step 2-5 to setup scoring unit test workflow with yc_scoring_unit_test.yml.
+6. Optional: Repeat step 2-5 to setup scoring unit test workflow with yc_scoring_unit_test.yml.
 Please note the trigger settings on "paths".

 ## The CI CD Workflow is shown below: